travelience/Aida/readme.md

 and then all the routes will be prepended by the current locale of the user browser by default.

 # Auth
-To manage authentication you have few methods:
+To manage authentication you have a few methods:

 ```php